 5. Make the most of small spaces.

-It's totally OK if you have a small closet in your nursery.
+It's totally okay if you have a small closet in your nursery.
 There are clever ways to maximize the compact space and still achieve peak nursery organization.
 For example, in this diminutive closet belonging to Robert and Christina of New Darlings, mini drawers, strategically-placed cubbies, and short rods work together to create plenty of room for newborn essentials.

 6. Create eye-pleasing visuals.

 We love it when organization is functional and pretty.
 If something is pleasing to the eye, you'll likely keep up better with your nursery organization, which will result in a more streamlined daily routine.
 This closet created by Jenna Sue Design is simply charming, with its pink striped wall, belly basket, and bow-shaped drawer pulls.

 Get the look: The Container Store Bigso Linen Marten Photo Storage Box, $8.99